-One of the best features of the vim editor is multilevel undo, meaning you can undo changes multiple times.
-If you accidentally delete a line of text, then delete a second line, and then the third line, you can undo each of the four deletes.
-On the other hand, vi editor does not support multilevel undo.
+One of the best features of the Vim editor is multilevel undo, meaning you can undo changes multiple times.
+For example, if you accidentally delete a line of text, delete a second line, and then the third one, you can undo each of the four deletes.
+On the other hand, Vi editor does not support multilevel undo.

-Certainly one of the key selling points of Vim over Vi is its syntax highlighting.
-Vim can be programmed to highlight portions of the buffer in different colors or styles, based on the type of file being edited.
+Indeed, one of the key selling points of Vim over Vi is its syntax highlighting.
+Vim can be programmed to highlight portions of the buffer in different colors or styles based on the edited file type.
 This improvement over Vi comes in handy for programmers using Vim to write/edit code.

 Vim works well at a console, but it can run natively in many GUIs.
-It is designed for use both from a command-line interface and as a standalone application in a graphical user interface.
-Vim uses native GUI widgets for scrolling, dividing buffers, and has mouse support.
-It can also talk to the clipboard.
+It is designed for use from a command-line interface and as a standalone application in a graphical user interface.
+Vim uses native GUI widgets for scrolling and dividing buffers and has mouse support.

 Vim’s configurations are portable.
-This means that Vim text editor enables you to import the same configurations on different Linux systems.
+In addition, Vim text editor enables you to import the same configurations on different Linux systems.

 Vim support plugins.
-Plugins extend current features of the Vim.
-New features can be easily added from 3’rd parties without needing to change main and official Vim code base.
+Plugins extend the current features of Vim.
+New features can be easily added from 3’rd parties without changing the main and official Vim code base.

 Vi editor does not allow navigation using arrow keys while in insert mode.
 That makes Vi editor inconvenient to navigate around in insert mode.
-On the other hand Vim editor allows navigation using arrow keys in inset mode.
+On the other hand, the Vim editor allows navigation using arrow keys in insert mode.